stinger0962/LeetCode/word_search_ii_word_board.md

 This is a typical finding-all-the-solutions problem.
 We use backtracking to solve such a problem.

-We need to determine several conditions in the following pseudocode of backtracking:
+Below is the pseudocode of backtracking with detailed explanation:

 ```
 procedure DST(cell)
-  if reject(P,cell) then return
+  if reject(cell) then return
-  if accept(P,cell) then output(P,c)
+  if accept(cell) then output(matching word)
+  Valid Candidate(cell)
+  cell ← visited
-  s ← first(P,c)
+  adj ← adjacent(cell)
-  while s ≠ Λ do
+  while adj is within boundary do
-    DST(s)
+    DST(adj)
-    s ← next(P,s)
+  cell ← unvisited
+  Invalid Candidate(cell)
 ```
-Here, the reject condition has two meanings, either a word does NOT exist, or a cell is already visited.
+The **reject** condition has two meanings, either a word does NOT exist, or a cell is already visited.

+The **accept** condition means that we encounter a leaf node in the trie.

-To avoid using an extra mxn space, we temporarily change a cell's char into '#' after it has been visited, and switch it back to its original char after a DST is done.
+To avoid using an extra mxn space, we temporarily change a cell's char into **'#'** after it has been **visited**, and switch it back to its original char after a DST is done.

+**Valid and invalid candidate** means adding and removing a char at the end of a candidate string.